Ayms/bitcoin-transactions/README.md

 ## Support

-If you experience some issues with this module, please email at the github address or email contact peersm com, or post an issue
+If you experience some issues with this module or don't feel comfortable to use it by yourself, or just don't know how to use it, please email at our github address or email contact peersm com, or post an issue

 ## Quick Start guide